 #This function will read the entire text document line by line into the user defined variable (i.e mydata)

 After loading the text data, we need to preprocess it and finally convert it into a plain text.
-Corpus means list of documents.
+Corpus means a list of documents.

-We used this class from ‘tm’ to create a corpus from character vectors using ‘VectorSource’ method and passed it to user defined ‘mycorpus’.
+Likewise, we used this class from ‘tm’ to create a corpus from character vectors using ‘VectorSource’ method and passed it to user defined ‘mycorpus’.

 mycorpus <- Corpus(VectorSource(mydata))